What is Career Online High School (COHS)?

 Who can apply to Career Online High School?

-Adults (19 and over) who live in San José, have a current library card in good standing, and want to earn a high school diploma.
+Adults (19 and over) who live in San José, have a current library card in good standing, and want to earn a high school diploma can apply.
 You must have completed at least the 8th grade.
 Students 18 and under should continue their high school education through their school district.
 Because all instruction is in English, you must be comfortable reading, writing, and speaking in English.
-All instruction is offered online, so you must be comfortable using technology or at least familiar with how to use it, including sending and receiving emails regularly.
+All instruction is offered online, so you must be comfortable using technology or at least familiar with how to use it, including sending and receiving emails regularly and troubleshooting technology problems.

 What if I don't have a library card or my card has fines?